MIGHTYminnow/equal-height-columns/readme.txt

 = Advanced =

 Want to trigger the equalizing of the heights manually?
 No problem.
-You can skip entering a selector on the settings page and call the jQuery script yourself:
+You can skip entering a selector on the settings page and call the jQuery script yourself using one of two functions:

 `
 jQuery( '.selector' ).initEqualHeights();

+// Or

+jQuery( '.selector' ).equalizeTheHeights();
 `

+The difference between these two functions is simply that `initEqualHeights()` will set up all the events for recalculating the heights when the window is resized or the global `equalheights` event is triggered, but `equalizeTheHeights()` will simply equalize the heights without involving any events.

-The function initEqualHeights takes three optional arguments, the minimum height (number of pixels), maximum height, and the breakpoint (below which the heights will revert to their original size):
+Both functions take three optional arguments, the minimum height (number of pixels), maximum height, and the breakpoint (below which the heights will revert to their original size):

 `
 jQuery( '.selector' ).initEqualHeights( minHeight, maxHeight, breakPoint );
 `

 So an example might look like this: